nbousselham/tractusx/coreservices/partsrelationshipservice/connector/README.md

 ## Spike scenario

-The goal of this spike was to clarify how a consumer connector can coordinate multiple calls to provider connectors to retrieve a distributed parts tree.
+The goal of this spike is to clarify how a consumer connector can coordinate multiple calls to provider connectors to retrieve a distributed parts tree.
 The spike will focus on the following points:

 * A consumer can start a long-running background process to orchestrate multiple provider jobs.
 * A consumer can issue requests to multiple providers.